Artedys/Re-InsurBank-ARTedyX-DAO/README.md

   - ✅ AtomicSwap contract
 - etc.

-# Next Task: Deploy and test the contracts on Ethereum and Mintlayer testnets.
+Next Task: Deploy and test the contracts on Ethereum and Bitcoin side-chain Mintlayer testnets.
 Conduct a security review, focusing on oracle integration and atomic swaps.
-Document the contracts and integrate with Ethereum and Mintlayer tools and platforms.
+Document the contracts and integrate with Ethereum and Bitcoin side-chain Mintlayer tools and platforms.